Cory Wong: Career

 In 2016, Wong released a six-track EP as a lead artist.
 In 2017, he released his debut solo album, Cory Wong and The Green Screen Band.
 His second solo album The Optimist was released in 2018 and reached number 19 on the U.S. Jazz Albums chart.
 He released a third album Motivational Music for the Syncopated Soul in 2019.
 The albums feature contributions by Phoebe Katis, Antwaun Stanley, Michael Bland, Sonny T., Ben Rector, Jon Batiste, Louis Cato, Nate Smith and others.
 In 2020, Wong released his fourth solo album, Elevator Music for an Elevated Mood, which he called a continuation of his third album.

 Wong has performed with Dave Koz, Metropole Orkest, Stay Human (the house band of The Late Show with Stephen Colbert), and with Chris Thile's band on the radio program Live from Here.
 He has toured in the United States and Europe in support of his solo albums, and with Vulfpeck.
 He released several albums in 2020, including a Grammy nominated new-age album titled Meditations with Jon Batiste.

-In 2020 to 2022, in the absence of touring over the coronavirus pandemic, Wong released multiple solo and collaborative albums including The Golden Hour with Dave Koz, Turbo with Dirty Loops, and Tailwinds with The Fearless Flyers.
-He hosted a music podcast for Premier Guitar magazine and he produced a YouTube music-comedy-variety show.
-In 2021, the Fender company released the Cory Wong signature model Stratocaster guitar which incorporates Wong's design preferences.
+In 2020 to 2022, in the absence of touring over the course of coronavirus pandemic, Wong released multiple solo and collaborative albums including The Golden Hour with Dave Koz, Turbo with Dirty Loops, and Tailwinds with The Fearless Flyers.
+He started hosting a music podcast for Premier Guitar magazine and he produced a YouTube music-comedy-variety show.
+His recent collaborations include recordings with Vaundy and Huntertones as featured artist.

 Variety show

 In 2021, Wong premiered a YouTube variety show titled "Cory and the Wongnotes".
-The show features a full ensemble band, original music, short comedy skits, and interviews on subjects such as gear, genre and rhythm.
-The band consists of Wong (guitar), Sonny T. (bass), Kevin Gastonguay (keys), Nêgah Santos (percussion), Petar Janjic (drums), Eddie Barbash (sax), Kenni Holmen (sax, flute), Sam Greenfield (sax, clarinet), Steve Strand (trumpet), Jon Lampley (trumpet), Michael Nelson (trombone, horn arrangement).
+The show featured a full ensemble band, original music, short comedy skits, and interviews on subjects such as gear, genre and rhythm.
+The band consisted of Wong (guitar), Sonny T. (bass), Kevin Gastonguay (keys), Nêgah Santos (percussion), Petar Janjic (drums), Eddie Barbash (sax), Kenni Holmen (sax, flute), Sam Greenfield (sax, clarinet), Steve Strand (trumpet), Jon Lampley (trumpet), Michael Nelson (trombone, horn arrangement).
 The show featured collaborators Cody Fry and Antwaun Stanley and culminated in the release of an 11-track album.

-The second season of the show premiered in April 2022 and includes guests Larry Carlton, Mark Lettieri, Nate Smith, Victor Wooten, Sierra Hull, Béla Fleck, Chromeo, Big Wild, Billy Strings, Lindsay Ell and Joey Dosik.
+The second season of the show premiered in April 2022 and included guests Larry Carlton, Mark Lettieri, Nate Smith, Victor Wooten, Sierra Hull, Béla Fleck, Chromeo, Big Wild, Billy Strings, Lindsay Ell and Joey Dosik.
 A 15-track album titled Power Station was released in conjunction with the show.